GloryPierceEguare/FYP-MachineLearning-RecommenderSystem/README.md

 The Project was built in an Anaconda Environment, so here are the steps to replicate it.

-1. There is a yml file containing the Anaconda Environment called 'FYP_TensorFlow'.
+1. There is a yml file containing the Anaconda Environment called 'FYP_TensorFlow.yml'.

 2. Import this environment into Anaconda Navigator to rebuild it.